kevinvu184/robot-arm/README.md

 ## Project Brief
-- Write a program to move the stack of blocks from source to a specified target location.
+- Write a program to move the stack of blocks from source to a specified target location -> Robot must achive minimum movements.
 - Movement of Robot arms, picking and dropping are controlled using the Robot methods described below.

 ## Robot Restrictions